-This quarterly report has been prepared by management as required by section 65.1 of the Financial Administration Act (FAA) and in the form and manner prescribed by the Treasury Board (TB).
-This report should be read in conjunction with the Main Estimates and Supplementary Estimates A. This report has not been subject to an external audit or review.
+This quarterly report has been prepared by management as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by the Treasury Board.
+This report should be read in conjunction with the Main Estimates and Supplementary Estimates (A) and (B).
+This report has not been subject to an external audit or review.

 The Defence mission is to defend Canada and Canadian interests and values, while contributing to international peace and security.
-On behalf of the people of Canada, the Canadian Armed Forces (CAF) and the Department of National Defence (DND) stand ready to perform three key roles:
+On behalf of the people of Canada, the Canadian Armed Forces (CAF) and the Department of National Defence (hereafter “Department”) stand ready to perform three key roles:

 - Defend Canada – by delivering excellence at home;